 UPDATE July 12th: My main avatar, Vanity Fair, has just been banned from Second Life and the SL Community Forums for three days, for (and I quote) “abusive behaviour”.
 So apparently, Linden Lab just bitchslapped me back.

-I had a friend (fuck, all right, one of my alts) post my status update to one of the Tilia forum threads which I had originally posted to, and it was promptly removed (along with any responses to it).
+I had a friend (oh, all right, one of my alts) post my status update to one of the Tilia forum threads which I had originally posted to, and it was promptly removed (along with any responses to it).
 Fine.
 Let Linden Lab censor me.
 Let them ban me.
 At this point, I am beyond enraged.

 I still stand by everything I wrote in my original blogpost.
 Linden Lab did absolutely the wrong thing by deleting users’ legitimate questions about Tilia, and I am still really pissed off at them for doing it.
 Banning me is just throwing gasoline on the fire.
 At this point, I am incredibly disappointed and disenchanted with Linden Lab.